pulumi/terraform-provider-azurerm/website/docs/r/logic_app_action_custom.html.markdown

 * `body` - (Required) Specifies the JSON Blob defining the Body of this Custom Action.

--> **NOTE:** To make the Action more readable, you may wish to consider using HEREDOC syntax (as shown above) or [the `local_file` resource](https://www.terraform.io/docs/providers/local/d/file.html) to load the schema from a file on disk.

 ## Attributes Reference

 The following attributes are exported: